GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 "At the moment the oil complex is in a technical downtrend with the fundamentals being driven by a deteriorating demand projection in a robust supply environment," said Dominick Chirichella of Energy Management Institute.

-The benchmark S&P 500 index retreated a day after its second-best performance of the year on several disappointing earnings reports and the drop in commodities.
+The benchmark S&P 500 index retreated from its second-best daily performance of the year on several disappointing earnings reports and the drop in commodities.

-Apple Inc fell below $400 a share for the first time since late 2011 after a disappointing revenue forecast from key supplier Cirrus Logic fanned fears of weakening demand for the iPhone and iPad.
-The shares later pared losses, but were still down about 5 percent.

-"After Monday's gold sell-off spooked U.S. equities, it seems as though the dip buyers are a bit less aggressive, allowing the market to fall a bit more," said Gordon Charlop, a managing director at Rosenblatt Securities in New York.

 European shares fell to their lowest level in around four months.
-The broad FTSEurofirst 300 index extended a three-day losing streak, falling 1.5 percent to close at 1,147.76.
-The euro zone's blue-chip Euro STOXX 50 index also retreated, falling 2.1 percent to 2,553.49 points.
+The broad FTSEurofirst 300 index extended a three-day losing streak, falling 1.5 percent to close down at a provisional 1,147.92.

-Bonds resumed gains as world shares and industrial commodities responded to the concerns about economic growth.
+Bonds resumed their gains as world shares and industrial commodities responded to concern about economic growth.

 "Whether against stocks or commodities, the demand for Treasuries remains firm," said Ian Lyngen, a senior government bond strategist at CRT Capital Group in Stamford, Connecticut.